🇹🇭

 Full phrasebook →

-Note on Jay (เจ): Jay is a Buddhist vegan standard and is stricter than Western veganism — it typically excludes garlic, onion, and other pungent aromatics alongside all animal products.
-Most vegans are happy to eat Jay food; just be aware that Jay menus may omit aromatics you'd expect.
+Note on Jay (เจ): Jay is a Buddhist vegan standard stricter than Western veganism.
+It excludes garlic, onion, and other pungent aromatics alongside all animal products.
+At a Jay restaurant, everything on the menu is already safe.
+The phrases below are for non-Jay venues.

 I eat Jay (Buddhist vegan)